-Congratulations to the recipients of the GSOE Undergraduate Education Awards!
+Congratulations to the recipients of the undergraduate education awards!

-Outstanding Achievement Award: Selected by their respective college deans, this award recognizes students for their exemplary achievement in academics and research or creative activity, their breadth of involvement in the college, and for their commitment to service and citizenship: Jennifer Ramos '20
+This award recognizes students—one from each of the colleges—who are selected by their respective deans (based on faculty nominations) for their exemplary achievement in academics and research or creative activity, breadth of involvement in the college, and commitment to service and citizenship.